lemlac/mulem/docs/reference.md

 ### Lambda Functions

-Define a function within an expression with any name.
-For demonstration purposes, we'll use the name `fn` in the pattern `fn(x) = x`.
+Define a function within an expression with `fn` + any name.
+For demonstration purposes, we'll be using anonymous functions in the pattern `fn(x) = x`.
 This is useful for passing functions to other functions.

 ```mulem
 (fn(arg) = expr)